mattbellis/particle_physics_simplified/NOTEBOOK_RUNNING_Summer_2018.md

 Went live with the new design of the website

 Checked the Colab activities to make sure they work; ran into errors with h5hep in the CMS muon and dimuon activities

+Began work on answer keys for the activities